N0rz3/N0rz3/README.md

 ## **👋 Hello everyone !** My name is NORZE

-I developed in python (language where I am most adapted)
+I develope in python (language where I am most adapted)

 I hope you will like my projects